yingding/kf-examples/workshops/workbench1.md

 | Mount path | /home/jovyan |

 Note:
+* It is important to add prefix "\<yourname\>-" to the notebook, since you may share a namespace with other users, the name of notebook must be unique inside namespace.
 * Do NOT change the mount path "/home/jovyan"

 Click on "LAUNCH" to create a `Notebook Server / Workbench`